Skip to main content

 Dotplot showing the distribution of annual number of hurricanes from 1991 to 2020

-Conjecture: The mean is actually 7.2 hurricanes for this dataset.
-Do you think that is larger or smaller or quite similar to the mean for the full dataset?
+Conjecture: The mean of these 31 observations is 7.2 hurricanes.
+Do you think 7.2 is larger or smaller or quite similar to the mean for the full dataset?
 Explain your reasoning.

 Hint.